slimndap/wp-mailinglijst/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Add the `mailinglijst` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Enter your 'lijstnummer' in the settings page under 'Setting/Mailinglijst'

-Now you can add a [mailinglijst] shortcode inside your posts!
+Now you can add a `[mailinglijst]` shortcode inside your posts!

 == Changelog ==